abinit/abinit/doc/tutorial/gwr_intro.md

 The GWR code requires an ABINIT build with Scalapack enabled.
-Moreover, a significant fraction of the computing time is spent in performing FFTs thus we **strongly** recommend to use optimized vendor-provided FFT libraries such as MKL-DFTI or FFTW3 instead of the internal FFT version shipped with ABINIT.
+Moreover, a significant fraction of the computing time is spent in performing FFTs thus we **strongly** recommend to use vendor-optimized FFT libraries such as MKL-DFTI or FFTW3 instead of the internal FFT version shipped with ABINIT.

 Note that single-precision is the default mode as in the conventional $GW$ code.